<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 What is a Grant of Representation?

-There are two main types of Grants of Representation depending on the circumstances of the deceased person's estate.
-The two types are:
+There are two main types of Grants of Representation that can be issued.
+These are:

-The Executor or Administrator of the estate is responsible for applying for the appropriate Grant.
-These Grants are issued by the Probate Registry and are usually required in order to be able to deal with the deceased person's assets, such as selling property or transferring money in bank accounts.
-Understanding the basics of a Grant of Representation is important as it lays the foundation for the estate administration process.
+The Executor or Administrator of the estate is responsible for applying for the appropriate Grant, dependent on whether the deceased person has left a Will or not.
+Understanding the basics of a Grant of Representation is important, as it lays the foundation for the estate administration process to begin.

 What is estate administration?